What we’re about

 Upcoming events (4+)

-60-120 minutes expected play time, depending on turnout and player familiarity.
+90 - 120 minutes expected play time, depending on turnout and player familiarityMexica on Board Game Geek

 - Purchasing something isn't a strict requirement, but it's nice to do since we're using the space.
 Please support the business if you can!

-- I open signups for most of my events 1-3 days before pressing the "announce" button here on Meetup; if you want to know about that when it happens and have the opportunity to claim a seat before others, you can join the Seattle Board Games Discord server, where I'll post to let users there know as soon as RSVPs open as well as posting polls for future meetups!
+I open signups on Wednesday, 3 days before pressing the "announce" button here on Meetup; if you want to have the opportunity to claim a seat early, you can join the SBG Discord, where I'll post to let users there know as soon as RSVPs open as well as updates and posting polls for future meetups!

 - BLOOD ON THE CLOCKTOWER @ U Wine Bar (21+, new players welcome!)U Wine Bar, Seattle, WA